FrankDanielMbuthia/Alx_DjangoLearnLab/README.md

-To begin, I know this is the repository used to do projects.
+First of all, I know this is the repository used to do projects.
 I just want to make it clear I am not submiting prior projects, but I am specifically submitting the gym_management project in this repository.
-I used this repository just to bundle together my work.
+I used this repository just to bundle my work together.

 **GYM MANAGEMENT SYSTEM**